|

 Hon.
 Hugh S. Legare

-of South Carolina, Attorney General of the United States, and Secretary
+South Carolina, Attorney General of the United States, and Secretary of State,

-of State, ad interim, died at Boston on Friday morning, at a quarter before
+ad interim, died at Boston on Friday morning, at a quarter before six o’clock.

-six o’clock.
-The Bay State Democrat says--Mr. Legare has been quite ill
+The Bay State Democrat says--Mr. Legare has been quite ill since his arrival

-since his arrival here in the Presidential suite, and has not seen company
+here in the Presidential suite, and has not seen company since Friday last.

-and stricken down one of the high men of the nation.
-The President
+and rejoicing, and stricken down one of the high men of the nation.
+The

-and family are in deep grief at the sad occurrence, for the deceased was
+President and family are in deep grief at the sad occurrence, for the deceased

 members of the Cabinet.
 The deceased was a scholar of high attainments,

-He was the idol of a large circle of friends, and his name will be cherished
+was the idol of a large circle of friends, and his name will be cherished and

-and respected by many admirers throughout the Union.
-At the recent
+respected by many admirers throughout the Union.
+At the recent festival of

-festival of the Monument Association, his name was introduced in terms
+the Monument Association, his name was introduced in terms of high commendation

 James Findlay, Esq.

-of the Commonwealth.) formerly Speaker of the House of Representatives,
+the Commonwealth.) formerly Speaker of the House of Representatives, and

-and Secretary of State under the administration of Governor Wolf, died
+Secretary of State under the administration of Governor Wolf, died at Pittsburg

 Dr. Hagan

-in Philadelphia, has fallen a victim at last.
-He was killed in a
+Philadelphia, has fallen a victim at last.
+He was killed in a fight on the

 Gen. Eustis